CT Plus bring in new Guernsey bus routes after feedback

 The company has increased the clockwise round-island route (91) from four-a-day to every two hours and has reintroduced an anti-clockwise service (92).

-CT Plus was heavily criticised for removing hourly services on these routes when it took over the contract from Island Coachways in April 2012.
+CT Plus was heavily criticised for removing hourly services on these routes when it introduced a new timetable in April 2013.

 The revised timetable is due to come into effect on Monday.